 The premise is that by taking them out of their element (a club with a live audience) they can talk more freely about their craft and whatever else comes to mind.
 Ten seasons, three networks, and more than 70 episodes later, Comedians in Cars Getting Coffee is still on the road.

 At ClearGov, we thought this sounded like a good way to learn more about our own merry band of co-workers, many of whom are amateur comedians in their own right.
 Since we don’t have a budget for fancy sports cars, we swapped Keds (think walking shoes) for corvettes and hit the streets of Maynard in pursuit of caffeine and candid conversation.

 Shamelessly stealing from Seinfeld, and drawing inspiration from ClearGov’s president Bryan Burdick, we’re pleased to launch Co-Workers in Keds Getting Coffee.
-Bryan recently invited every member of the ClearGov team to join him for daily one-on-one walks back in April.
+Back in April, Bryan invited every member of the ClearGov team to join him for daily one-on-one walks.
 If you know anything about East Coast weather this was a bold and optimistic venture.
 In the end however, the conversations proved enlightening even if the climate didn’t always cooperate.
 So, we figured why not keep the momentum going.